unijs/unijs/docs/AppClass.md

 # App Class
-This is a ES6/Prototype class you can create an instance of with
+With this ES6/Prototype class you can create a new app which can be mounted to your Server.
+The Server can mount multiple apps.

 ```js
 var myApp = new Server.App('myApp');